Values of finite distortion: Reshetnyak's theorem, the Liouville theorem, and the Lusin (N) -property: Introduction

 The other major difference between the proofs of Theorem \ref{open and discrete thm} and \cite[Theorem 1.2]{kangasniemi2025single} occurs when we deduce that the topological degree of $f$ cannot vanish locally.
 This follows by showing that if it does vanish, then one obtains a continuity result for $\log \lvert f - y_0 \rvert$ which leads to a contradiction.
 The original version \cite[Lemma 5.5]{kangasniemi2025single} of this step uses technical estimates from \cite[Section 6]{kangasniemi2022heterogeneous}, but this approach is critically reliant on $K$ being constant.

 Instead, we obtain this continuity result by again using the recent new techniques from \cite{kangasniemi2025continuity}.
 Notably, we cannot directly use the main result of \cite{kangasniemi2025continuity}, since when $K$ is non-constant, it is not clear to us whether $\log \lvert f - y_0 \rvert$ is in a $W^{1,n}$-space in this case.
-However, with some adjustments, the underlying ideas are still sufficient to obtain the desired result.
+However, the underlying ideas still apply in our setting, as we observe in Proposition \ref{prop:Linfty_generalization}.